dmnrcht/BikeTracks/doc/report.md

 The file is in XML with its own markup tags.
 To retrieve information on the track, we extract from tag `<trk>` the name, type and all the points defining the track.
 These points are included in tag `<trkseg>` which includes `<trkpt>` containing the needed data, that is the latitutde, longitude, elevation and time.

-The backend extracts these informations and store them in a postgreSQL database using PostGIS extension to transform the XML syntax into some readable postgreSQL data.
+The backend extracts these informations and store them in a PostgreSQL database, using a custom command.
 During this process, the centroid is computed and stored to avoid calculating it over and over every time a GET request is made.
+More information about the command : https://github.com/damienrochat/BikeTracks-API#import-gpx-files

 Then the API will return the tracks in a JSON format.

-TODO schema architecture

 #### Security

-HTTPS ?

-#### Tests

-on enleve ?
+All the HTTP requests are forced to use SSL.

 ### Frontend